meditationstuff/protocol_1/index.md

 the higher main practice numbers not to indicate it's the final practice, best practice, most advanced practice, only true practice, etc.

 [<a href="#109a4h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="p16" href="#p16">p16:</a>

+gloss: "'patiently relax' (diaphragm first)"

+Relax completely, including the breathing muscles; focus on relaxing the diaphragm, and all other breathing muscles, and everything, in that priority order, except, minimally, for anything needed posturally, for whatever posture you're in (e.g. seated, standing).
+(Alignment with gravity, if possible, can also reduce use of postural muscles---) but, let yourself drift slowly towards contortion, if the body is atttracted into contorted positions.
+Eyes can be open or closed.

+Breathing may come to feel faster or deeper at times, and that's ok.
+Gently, indirectly incline towards breathing less in rate and depth/volume, indirectly because the driver comes from the relaxed diaphragm (and other breathing muscles).
+You might breath solely using the diaphragm and that's fine.
+Generally, let autogenic breathing (versus volitional breathing) fully take over.

+Let attention, etc. drift to the diaphragm, etc., as per above; let it find you; don't force or push it there, etc.; try for karmically free action.

+Finally, let meditation or non-meditation happen in background; drifting in and out of reverie is okay.

+\*

+(Inspired by the Ānāpānasati Sutta / Ānāpānasmṛti Sūtra and Relaxed Diaphragmatic Breathing in Advanced Buteyko Breathing Exercises by Artour Rakhimov, 2013)

+[<a href="#109a5h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="110"></span><a id="theory" href="#theory">theory:</a>